How is our medical information checked?

 The same medical conditions can affect children in different ways and some information sources may give the worst-case scenario.
 Any medical information by Contact is for education/information purposes and is not designed to replace medical advice.

 You should share any information you find with a medical professional delivering your care to see how it applies to you.
 Any links to external websites have been carefully selected, but are provided without any endorsement of the content of those sites.

-Information last updated October 2017 by Rachel Gibson, Rare Conditions Information Officer, Contact.
+Information last reviewed January 2020 by Rachel Gibson, Rare Conditions Information Officer, Contact.